prince-2936/To-Do-API/README.md

 # Steps to run your application::
 Prerequisites:

 1.Node.js

 2.Visual studio

-To check the availability of software kh npm -v node -v
+To check the availability of software npm -v node -v
 1. first Clone/copy this code and open it in the Visual studio code.